-As the stylist for Laura Harrier, Camille Rowe, and Katherine Waterston, Danielle Goldberg is no stranger to a Best Dressed-making red carpet moment, but when it comes to her own wardrobe she is more often than not found in an understated button-down.
-“I don’t think there's any other item in my closet that offers such versatility,” Goldberg says of her sartorial weapon of choice, which, in less unusual times, she wears to client fittings and Fashion Week parties and, these days, relies on to feel pulled together at home.
+As the stylist for Laura Harrier, Camille Rowe, and Katherine Waterston, Danielle Goldberg is no stranger to a Best Dressed-making red carpet moment, but when it comes to her own wardrobe, she is more often than not found in an understated button-down.
+“I don’t think there's any other item in my closet that offers such versatility,” Goldberg says of her sartorial weapon of choice, which she wears to client fittings, Fashion Week parties, or to feel pulled together at home.
 “It's a symbol of professionalism but it's also incredibly sexy,” she says—and, most importantly, "entirely effortless.”
 Of course, not all button-downs are created equal, she cautions: “Like a good pair of jeans, the fit is everything.”

 Here, she sounds off her best tips for finding the perfect button-down—from fit to fabric to color—plus how to wear it.
 (Hint: it’s all about the buttons!)

 Shop the Men’s Department

 Though Goldberg has many of fashion’s favorite designers on speed dial, she often heads straight to the men’s department for button-downs.
 (J. Crew and Theory are go-tos.)
 “Men's button-downs allow for more freedom in the shape, whereas ones made for women often try to emulate the female body, which defeats the purpose of why a button-down is great,” says Goldberg, who prefers a broader, classic fit, free of bells and whistles.
 She even bristles at pockets: “They’re my own personal pet peeve,” she says with a laugh.

 Choose a Cotton Fabric